I am happy to answer questions about forensic document examination, forensic science, or my work.

-It depends on the case and the number of items involved, as well as what needs to be done.
-However, assuming the case isn’t too large and the quality of samples is reasonable, turnaround times are usually within 5 business days from receipt of evidence to return of evidence with a verbal report of findings.
-Written reports generally take a few more days.
+However, assuming the case isn’t too large and the quality of samples is reasonable, turnaround times are usually within 5-10 business days from receipt of evidence to return of evidence with a verbal report of findings.
+Written report will generally take a few more days.

 Complex matters, such as medical record reviews or examinations involving multiple potential writers, will require additional time, sometimes considerably more.
-If your samples have limitations out may be necessary to obtain more or better items in which case the time frame will extend.
+If your samples have limitations it may be necessary to obtain more or better items in which case the time frame will extend.